jaysylvester/citizen/README.md

         }
       },
       "db": {
-        "server":   "localhost",
+        server:   "localhost",  // app.config.db.server
-        "username": "dbuser",
+        username: "dbuser",     // app.config.db.username
-        "password": "dbpassword"
+        password: "dbpassword"  // app.config.db.password
       }
     }

 This config would extend the default configuration only when running on your local machine.
-If you were to push this to a production environment accidentally, it wouldn't do anything.
 Using this method, you can commit multiple config files from different environments to the same repository.

 The database settings would be accessible within your app via `app.config.db`.
 The `citizen` and `host` nodes are reserved for the framework; create your own node(s) to store your custom settings.

 #### Inline config

-You can also pass your app's configuration directly to citizen through `app.start()`.
+You can also pass your app's configuration directly to citizen through `app.server.start()`.
 If there is a config file, an inline config will extend the config file.
 If there's no config file, the inline configuration extends the default citizen config.

-    // Start an HTTP server on port 8080 accepting requests at www.mysite.com app.start({
-      citizen: {
-        http: {
-          hostname: 'www.mysite.com',
-          port:     8080
-        }
-      }
-    })

-    // Start an HTTPS server with key and cert PEM files app.start({
-      citizen: {
-        http: {
-          enable: false
-        },
-        https: {
-          enable: true,
-          key:    '/absolute/path/to/key.pem',
-          cert:   '/absolute/path/to/cert.pem'
-        }
-      }
-    })

     // Start an HTTPS server with a PFX file running on port 3000,
-    // and add a custom namespace for your app's database config app.start({
+    // and add a custom namespace for your app's database config app.server.start({
       citizen: {
         http: {
           enable: false